influxdata/docs-v2/content/influxdb/v2.0/reference/api/client-libraries/go.md

     go build
     ```
 3. Ensure that InfluxDB is running and you can connect to it.
-   If running InfluxDB locally, visit http://localhost:9999.
-   If using InfluxDB Cloud, visit your [InfluxDB Cloud URL](/v2.0/cloud/urls).
+   For information about what URL to use to connect to InfluxDB OSS or InfluxDB Cloud, see [InfluxDB URLs](/v2.0/reference/urls/).

 ## Boilerplate for the InfluxDB Go Client Library

-Use the Go library to write and query data to and from InfluxDB.
+Use the Go library to write and query data from InfluxDB.

 In your Go program, import the necessary packages and specify the entry point of your executable program.